Deployed Works Guide

 Complete the review worksheet

 Summarise price, scope, proof, assumptions, missing information, key risk and recommended next step.
-Share this internally before approving the deployment.

 Example